CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 Nic Ingerson
 - Since the last stand-up meeting, I have done research into how SheetShuttle currently communicates with GitHub Classroom and Google Sheets.
-- Before our next meeting, I plan to
+- Before our next meeting, I plan to fully understand the files that we will be utilizing when writing the program.
+Further, I plan to learn how to read in data from a Google Sheet.
 - Currently, finding a way to pull the Google Sheet directly as opposed to using the downloaded sheet is the greatest challenge that I have faced.

 ### Stand-Up Meeting Three (Date)